Kållered

-Communications
+Infrastructure

 Kållered is located 10 km south of Gothenburg.
 Kållered is also accessible by road or by public transport via the E6/E20 motorway and the western mainline railway link Västkustbanan.

 The commuter train stops in Kållered on its route between Gothenburg and Kungsbacka.
 This is run by Västtrafik.
 Apart from the commuter trains, Västtrafik offers several bus routes to and from Gothenburg and points south Lindome.

-Shopping
+Commerce

 Kållered was home to two shopping malls, the most recent of which is named K-galleria, with several stores and some eateries.
 After K-galleria was torn down, all stores are located outside the mall itself, such as Stora Coop, Jula, Willys and an IKEA superstore.
 The shopping area is going through major rebuilding.

 Inhabitants in Kållered enjoy excellent access to services, including a number of restaurants, a library, cafés, a food store, and a district health care center.
 A florist, hairdressers, and youth club are also to be found in Kållered Centre.